vin-shin/vinshin.github.io/index.md

 ## About Me

-Hello, I am Vin Shin, an undergraduate at University of California, Santa Barbara (UCSB) studying electrical engineering, B.S.
+Hello, I am Vin Shin, an undergraduate freshman at University of California, Santa Barbara (UCSB) studying electrical engineering, B.S.

 I am an avid electronics enthusiast, working with robotics, PCB design, and (hopefully) semiconductor design.
 I am interested in pursuing a PhD in focuses of semiconductors/photonics.